Aether Song

 Well then, how about my memories?
 If anything those could be said to be mine right?
 No other would have the same memories as I even of the same events.
 This is true however, time will rob you of your memories and death itself will surely take them all.

-So what then is yours that is proof against thieves, proof against catastrophe and proof even against time itself?
-Have we eliminated everything?
-No we have not.
-There is one thing.
-That one thing is your decisions.
+There is one thing and that one thing is your decisions.
 Thieves cannot take them back from time, nor can disasters remove them.
 This is not to say that all decisions you make will in the end have great importance, but they are the one thing that are truly yours.
 They should be made with care.

 Wednesday, September 06, 2006